AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

 - Start improving the grid and display.
 - Start displaying the wallets of each NFT, and add a claim button.
 - Start to look for bugs, exploits, possiblity of losing funds.

+Minor stuff to do:
+- Make changing date/time easier.
+- Make exploring an owner easier.
+- Need to blur blocked images when clicked on.

 */